Harlech

 In 1783 there was a cabin on this holding leased by Mr Crowe, by 1832 Arthur de Burgh Crofton

-has leased it to Thomas Dillon and in 1835 John Walsh had leased in from the representatives of the late
+has leased it to Thomas Dillon and in 1835 John Walsh had leased it from the representatives

 1802 Lease